 Exhibitionists (usually males) expose their genitals, usually to unsuspecting strangers, and become sexually excited when doing so.
 They may be aware of their need to surprise, shock, or impress the unwilling observer.
 The victim is almost always a woman or a child of either sex.
 Actual sexual contact is almost never sought, so exhibitionists rarely commit rape.

-Exhibitionism usually starts during adolescence.
+Exhibitionism usually starts during adolescence, but occasionally the first act can occur during preadolescence or middle age.
 Most exhibitionists are married, but the marriage is often troubled.

 About 30% of male sex offenders who are arrested are exhibitionists.
 They tend to persist in their behavior.
 About 20 to 50% are re-arrested.

 Exposure of genitals to unsuspecting strangers for sexual excitement is rare among women.
 Women have other venues to expose themselves: dressing provocatively (which is increasingly accepted as normal) and appearing in various media and entertainment venues.
 Participation in these venues of itself does not constitute a mental health disorder.

 For some people, exhibitionism is expressed as a strong desire to have other people watch their sexual acts.
 Such people want to be seen by a consenting audience, rather than to surprise people.
 People with this form of exhibitionism may make pornographic films or become adult entertainers.
 They are rarely distressed or impaired by their desire and thus may not have a mental health disorder.

 Most people with exhibitionistic tendencies do not have a disorder.